software-mansion/starknet.py/docs/quickstart.rst

     We recommend migrating to new Account as AccountClient will be removed in the future.

 :obj:`Account <starknet_py.net.account.account.Account>` is a default implementation of :obj:`BaseAccount <starknet_py.net.account.base_account.BaseAccount>` interface.
-It supports an account contract which proxies (and signs) the calls to other contracts on Starknet.
+It supports an account contract which proxies (and signs) the calls to other contracts on StarkNet.

 Account can be created in two ways: